A Study of Commonsense Reasoning over Visual Object Properties: Introduction

-Current benchmarks exhibit two key limitations.
-The first limitation is the lack of a delineation between the separate subtasks that comprise object perception and reasoning, namely, object recognition, inference, and counterfactual reasoning.
-While some works have identified small object sizes and peripheral locations as causes of failure in VLMs \citep{zhang2025mllms,zhang2024exploring}, the lack of separation between these subtasks prevents comprehensive diagnostics of the VLMs' strengths and weaknesses.
-Second, current benchmarks are often limited in \textit{representativeness} of the attributes, as most benchmarks are limited to basic features such as shape and color.
-While~\citet{jiang2024marvel} recently proposed a systematic benchmark for abstract visual reasoning, it relies on manipulating simple shapes in synthetic environments with minimal noise.
-Meanwhile, the ability of VLMs to perceive and reason over real-world objects and across image types remains underexplored.
+Recent work has used visual question answering~(VQA) as a diagnostic task for vision-language models~(VLMs).
+Here, most existing benchmarks rely on extracting and reasoning over physical and abstract object properties~\cite{johnson2017clevr,hudson2019gqa,acharya2018tallyqaansweringcomplexcounting}.
+Some of these benchmarks cover reasoning levels of increasing complexity, from recognition of basic visual elements such as physical attributes and taxonomic categories~\cite{yuan2021perception,tong2024eyes}, to inference of relational properties~\cite{lu2022learn,hudson2019gqa,cai2024vip}, to counterfactual reasoning~\cite{frohberg2021crass,yu2023ifqa,li2024eyes}.
+However, current benchmarks still exhibit two key limitations.
+The first is the \textit{lack of a delineation between subtasks for object perception and reasoning}, i.e., object detection, inference, and counterfactual reasoning are evaluated simultaneously.
+While some studies have identified small object sizes, peripheral locations, and co-occurrence of distractors as causes of failure in VLMs \cite{zhang2025mllms,zhang2024exploring,alghisi2025re}, a lacking separation of subtasks hinders comprehensive diagnosis of their strengths and weaknesses.
+Second, we note a \textit{limited representativeness of the evaluation dimensions covered}, with a focus on basic features such as shape and color~\cite{goyal2017making,antol2015vqa}.
+The recent systematic evaluation of abstract visual reasoning by Jiang \etal \cite{jiang2024marvel} covers more complex features, such as types, configurations, and shapes.
+However, it is limited to manipulating simple shapes in synthetic environments with minimal noise, leaving the ability of VLMs to perceive and reason about objects in images with varying levels of realism and noise remains underexplored.

-We address this gap in the understanding of the capabilities of current models with \textit{a structured and comprehensive evaluation of the ability of VLMs to perceive and reason about a range of property relations of objects using count-based questions in three image types}.
-We make three contributions, which are illustrated in Figure \ref{fig:benchmark_example}: \begin{itemize*} \item[1.] \textbf{A systematic evaluation framework} for object property reasoning, consisting of three image types, three levels of reasoning complexity, and four dimensions of commonsense knowledge.
+We address this gap in the understanding of the capabilities of current models with \textit{a comprehensive, fine-grained evaluation of the ability of VLMs to perceive and reason over a representative range of object properties, reasoning complexities, and image types}.
+We make three contributions (\cref{fig:benchmark_example}): \begin{itemize} \item[1.] \textbf{A systematic evaluation framework} for object property reasoning, consisting of three image types with varying noise and realism, three levels of reasoning complexity, and four dimensions of object properties.